(12/10/02)

 Ken : and have others do the same !

-Bruce : Literally when you talk about what you create there has to be no doubt in the customers mind that you are the best
+Bruce : Literally when you talk about what you create there has to be no doubt

 Lisa- : shameless self promotion!!!